tytydraco/yessleep/out/My_daughter_had_her_wisdom_teeth_removed_and_the_anaesthesia_made_her_admit_something_terrifying.md

 I (37f) have a son (12m), who I’ll call Nathan, and a daughter (14f), who I’ll call Anna.
 A couple of months ago, I took Anna to a private hospital for a procedure to have four of her wisdom teeth extracted.
-Teeth that were, unfortunately, well-embedded in her gums, necessitating the use of a general anaesthetic.
-The doctor explained that it would be a lengthy procedure.
-Local anaesthesia just wouldn’t cut it.
-Anna wasn’t best pleased about that, and neither was I.
+Teeth that were well-embedded in her gums, necessitating the use of a general anaesthetic.
+Necessitating a visit to an all-hours private clinic, given the state of the impacted molars.

+There were unforeseen delays with other surgeries that day, which meant Anna spent hours sitting and waiting.
+Waiting in agony for what ended up being an extremely late surgery.
+It was an involved and, admittedly, quite frightening process that lasted a couple of hours.

-Now, anybody who’s seen the aftermath of such sedation, whether in reality or from sadistic, film-making YouTube parents, knows that it often leads to wonky, witty remarks.
+Now, anybody who’s seen the aftermath of such a procedure, whether in reality or from a sadistic, film-making parent on YouTube, knows that it often leads to wonky, witty remarks.
 Though I didn’t personally have a recording phone at the ready, I’ll admit that I *was* hoping for some bizarre wordplay after the procedure.
 Instead, my daughter uttered something vile.

 Before I repeat her confession, I need to give you some context.